All the States that are Changing their MCLE Rules due to the Coronavirus Pandemic

 - Delaware: The Supreme Court of the State of Delaware issued an order temporarily waiving the 12-hour Live credit requirement for attorneys for the reporting cycles ending on December 31, 2020 and December 31, 2021.
 All 24 CLE credits for those two-year reporting cycles may be satisfied by approved courses in any format including On Demand.
 Previously, the Delaware Supreme Court issued a similar order waving the Live requirement for those who have not completed their 2019 requirement.

-- Florida: The Florida Bar has issued an updated order extending CLE reporting deadlines for February, March, April, May, June, or July 2020 to August 31, 2020.
+- Florida: The Florida Bar has extended the CLE reporting deadlines for February through November 2020 to December 31, 2020.
+This includes the Basic Skills Course Requirement.
 All other annual compliance deadlines remain the same.

 - Georgia: The Supreme Court of Georgia has issued an order temporarily waiving the 6-hour self-study CLE limitation effective May 28, 2020 for courses completed on or before March 31, 2021.
 Attorneys may complete their entire requirement through self-study, in-house, or distance learning formats such as on demand courses and live webcasts.